mrbobbytables/openvpn-ldap/README.md

 An example tailored for Active Directory is included below, for more general configuration information, please see [Arthur DeJong's documentation](http://arthurdejong.org/nss-pam-ldapd/nslcd.conf.5).

+**NOTE:** If you are attaching to active-directory, and the ldap service is running on Server 2012 + with TLS 1.2 enabled; the following line MUST be added to the config:

+`tls_ciphers NORMAL:!VERS-TLS1.2`

+For more information, see the [troubleshooting](#troubleshooting) section.

 ```
 uid nslcd
 gid nslcd